AgkDk04/TodoList/README.md

 At the frontend, use `npm i --force` instead of `npm i` while installing the packages.

 - This is a bare minimum project, so it differs significantly from the production-ready quality and practices.
-One such example is that it does not have any backend and the frontend tests and other is the missing confirmation dialog while deleting in the frontend UI.
+One such example is that it does not have any backend and the frontend tests and one more of such example is the missing confirmation dialog while deleting in the frontend UI.

 - Users are hardcoded and the valid usernames can be seen in the login page.